stackforge/fuel-docs/pages/planning-guide/7000-sahara-plan.rst

 Planning a Sahara Deployment
 ============================

+:ref:`Sahara<sahara-term>` enables users
+to easily provision and manage Apache Hadoop clusters in an OpenStack environment.

+The Sahara control processes run on the Controller node.
+The entire Hadoop cluster runs in VMs that run on Compute Nodes.
+A typical set-up is:

+- One VM that serves as the Hadoop master node to run JobTracker and NameNode
+- Many VMs that serve as Hadoop worker nodes, each of which runs TaskTracker and DataNode.

+You must have exactly one NameNode and one JobTracker running in the environment and you cannot run Hadoop HA under Sahara.
+Other than that,
+you are free to use other configurations.
+For example, you can run the TaskTracker and Datanodes in the same VM that runs JobTracker and NameNode;
+such a configuration may not produce performance levels that are acceptable for a production environment but it works for evaluation and demonstration purposes.
+For better performance,
+you could run DataNodes and TaskTrackers in separate VMs.

+Plan the size and number of nodes for your environment based on the information in :ref:`nodes-roles-plan`.

 When deploying an OpenStack Environment that includes Sahara for running Hadoop you need to consider a few special conditions.